levantina/Mathematica/README.md

 # MATHEMATICA AS PROGRAMMING LANGUAGE AND SOFTWARE - Mathematica code, projects and exercises.

-These files are a collection of Mathematica 9.0 notebooks:
+These files are a collection of Mathematica 9.0 notebooks and some pdf version of those notebooks:

 - practice2012:
 This is a series of solved exercises that I did as a training before attending on July 2013 the Wolfram Science Summer School (WSSS) in Boston (MA).